wp-plugins/ui-labs/readme.txt

 2. New 3.2 Admin Bar - The new header in WordPress 3.2 can sometimes make things feel a little cluttered.
 UI Labs experiment number two brings back a more traditional WordPress header (and footer).
 It also adds a little padding to the main content area to make everything feel a little more spacious.

+3. Server Identification - This is a developer feature.
+Sometimes, when developing sites locally, deploying them to a staging server, then deploying to a live server - it can become confusing as to which WordPress admin panel you're logged into.
+This can have disastrous consequences if you suddenly start deleting stuff on the live server cause you thought the current tab was the staging server.
+This UI experiment allows you to enable colour coding for your different servers so that it's always obvious which one you're using right now.
+See screenshots for how this looks.
+This experiment is WordPress 3.2 and 3.3+ compatible.

 Each experiment can be turned on and off from the plugin settings screen.